brandon-rowe/Go/README.md

 independent study of go lang

 <p>
-I decided to start learning go because of it's ability to keep and manage multiple connections at the same time.
+I decided to start learning go because of it's ability to keep and manage multiple connections at the same time.<br>

-Example use case would be operating a chat-room or processing blockchain transactions.
+Example use case would be operating a chat-room or processing blockchain transactions. <br>

 It is also scalable to handle multiple users, accounts or processes.
 </p>